Trevor Noah Perfectly Explains Why A Certain Defense Of Brett Kavanaugh Doesn't Work

 To explain this, Noah showed a clip of Sen. Orrin Hatch (R-Utah) responding to a question about if he believes Christine Blasey Ford's allegation that Kavanaugh attempted to sexually assault her as a teenager (Kavanaugh has "categorically and unequivocally" denied this allegation).
 Hatch said he doesn't believe the allegation, adding, "I know the judge very, very well.
 I know how honest he is, I know how straightforward he is, I know how he stands up for what he believes and what's right."

-Noah's analysis takes aim at that response.
+Noah's analysis takes aim at that response (while adding that it doesn't necessarily mean he believes that Kavanaugh committed the alleged attempted assault).
 First, Noah said he believes that Hatch thinks that Kavanaugh is a "great person."
 But, Noah explained, "People struggle to understand that two things can be contradictory and true at the same time.
 You could know somebody as a great person, and they could also be doing something that you don't know about that makes them someone that you wouldn't recognize."

 Noah said that this happens with famous people accused of heinous crimes, like former CBS chairman Les Moonves, who was accused of sexual assault by 12 women (he called the allegations "untrue"), Bill Cosby, who was found guilty of sexual assault amid dozens of other women's allegations, and Olympic runner Oscar Pistorius, who was found guilty of murdering his girlfriend, when fans don't want to believe that someone whose public figure they followed and admired could have another side.